 If you wanted to save money, you can grab my discounted bundle of both ebooks here.

-7. Can both new and advanced bloggers use your SEO ebooks?
+7. Can new, intermediate bloggers and advanced bloggers use your SEO ebooks?

 SEO is actually not that difficult…once you get it.
 It seems like bloggers think that it’s harder than it really is.
 After these 2 ebooks, you should be able to conquer the world.